ChloeL19/WildDafny/README.md

 `dotnet build dafny/Source/Dafny.sln`

-To run the hint striper on a target file, run:
+To run the hint striper on all of the downloaded submodules (dafny repos), run:

-`dafny/Binaries/Dafny.exe target_file.dfy`
+`dafny/Binaries/Dafny.exe index.dfy`